Eco-Friendly Hanukkah Traditions

 - Never pour oil down your sink as it may contribute to drain blockages.

 - Make large batches at once and freeze whatever you don't need immediately.

 If the doughnuts or latkes are shop bought and you are likely to have leftovers, you can still freeze them to make sure there is no waste.

 Secondhand, pre-loved, vintage or antique presents are all good eco-friendly options for those on a budget.

-If you aren't on a budget, then luxurious organic clothing, bath products and organic food are always good options - although check the level of packaging and have a close look at the labelling to determine how eco-friendly the product actually is.
+Whenever possible organic clothing, bath products, and organic food are always good options - although check the level of packaging and have a close look at the labelling to determine how eco-friendly the product actually is.

 Read more about eco-friendly gift giving here.

 Both before and after your Hanukkah traditions, wrapping paper is a consideration.
 Although it is paper and can be recycled there is a carbon cost involved in producing and recycling it.

 Instead of wrapping presents you could just present them nicely and tie a re-usable ribbon around them.
 Children however may find this disappointing so instead you could try the following...